 155. Communication will be vital as a result of the Bill.
-The Welsh Government will carry out a phased publicity campaign over the two years before the new law comes in to force to ensure all people living in Wales are aware of the changes.
+The Welsh Government will carry out a phased publicity campaign over the two years before the new law comes in to force to educate people living in Wales about the changes.
 The communications strategy will aim to be as inclusive as possible ensuring that both language and channels are accessible and that barriers to accessing information are removed.
 The following groups will be targeted specifically as part of the communication strategy: